sruiz1896/book_rating_predictor/README.txt

 The Big Idea:

-A machine learning categorical prediction can be used to answer the problem statement, “Can we use customer book review comments to predict the book’s rating score?”
+A machine learning categorical prediction can be used to answer the problem statement, “Can we use customer book review comments to return a set number of  book recommendations?”
 The target variable is the book’s (average) rating score.
-Following EDA (see ‘EDA’ notebook) is the biggest step needed to reach this goal: NLP in the form of text embedding and sentiment classification.
+Following EDA (see ‘EDA’ notebook) is the biggest step needed to reach this goal: NLP in the form of text embedding and sentiment classification (see 'Text_Data_Analysis' notebook).
 Following this is creating the model and testing.
 (WIP)